airbus-seclab/bincat/README.md

-=dependencies
+## Dependencies

-ocaml 3.12 / check that type value = long in the include header caml/mlvalues.h (compiled with -fPIC for amd-64) ocamlfind zarith library >=1.4 python 2.7
+ocaml 4.02.3 / check that type value = long in the include header caml/mlvalues.h (compiled with -fPIC for amd-64) ocamlfind zarith library >=1.4 python 2.7